Shift Readiness Skills Series: Conflict Resolution & Building Respect (Part 4)

 Skill #7: Treat Everyone Equally with Respect, Courtesy, and Consideration

-This final skill is both the simplest and perhaps the most difficult to sustain consistently.
+This final skill is both the simplest and the most difficult to sustain consistently.

 In roles that require fast decisions, authority, and structure, it can be tempting to fall into patterns of judgment or impatience.
 We may unintentionally treat some people with more patience, attention, or empathy than others.
 Over time, these disparities shape workplace culture and community trust.